amethon/www/_reflections/journal2.md

 As we take a day of rest, I am reflecting on the incredible experiences and discoveries that Dr. Hernandez and I have made on this voyage.
 From the sunken shipwreck to the encounter with the giant squid, we have been fortunate enough to witness some truly extraordinary sights and phenomena.
 I look forward to sharing our findings with the world and to continuing to explore the vast and mysterious depths of the ocean.

 Despite the challenges we faced and the dangers that lurk beneath the surface, the sense of wonder and excitement that comes with deep sea exploration is unparalleled.
-I am grateful to have had the opportunity to experience it firsthand and am excited to see what other explorations and discoveries lie ahead.
+I am greatly indebted to have had the privilege of experiencing it firsthand and am excited to see what other wonders and discoveries may be in store.

 Until next time,